-- Feature and issue branches: Should start with "feature" or "issue".
-It should be followed by issue ID (according to our Github issue list) and some friendly name (example, "multistore").
-Finally, it should look like "feature-34-multistore" or "issue-35-paypal-redirection-bug"
+- Branches for work items (issues): Should start with "issue".
+It should be followed by issue ID (according to our Github issue list) and some friendly names (example, "multistore").
+Finally, it should look like "issue-35-paypal-redirection-bug"

 - Release branches: Should start with "release".
 It should be followed by version number (example, "3.00").
 Finally, it should look like "release-3.00"

 Forking and submitting pull requests